jessicatingley/csc212-gradebook/README.md

     - 'CATEGORYTOTAL'
     - 'CourseTotal'
     Important notes:
-    - A valid `COMMAND` ***must*** be given when type 'COURSE' is used.
+    A valid `COMMAND` ***must*** be given when type 'COURSE' is used.
-    - No spaces should be left in input for `COMMAND`
+    No spaces should be left in input for `COMMAND` <br />
-    	- I.e. entering 'COURSE TOTAL' for `COMMAND` would be invalid.
+    	- i.e. entering 'COURSE TOTAL' for `COMMAND` would be invalid.
-    - If input is invalid, the program will break with an assert.
+    If input is invalid, the program will break with an assert.

 [^1]: The input file (in this case 'file_name.txt') is your own dataset of grades passed in by the first CLA.
   This is the file our gradebook program will be evaluating or updating.